MortezaMahdaviMortazavi/EmotionRecognition/README.md

 # EmotionRecognition
-Code for Emotion recognition context for persian language
+Code for Emotion recognition contest for persian language